Koha-Community/kohadocs/source/acquisitions.rst

       |image1282|

-   -  In the 'Item Information' tab you can enter information that will be added to every ordered item such as item type, collection code and not for loan status.
+   -  In the 'Item information' tab you can enter information that will be added to every ordered item such as item type, collection code and not for loan status.